linkfluence/radarly-py/README.rst

 >>> RadarlyApi.init(**credentials)
 <RadarlyAPI.client_id=XXXXXXX>

-Then, you can explore Radarly's API with the different objects defined by the client.
+Then, you can explore Radarly API with the different objects defined by the client.

 For example, you can explore all information about you (your projects,